MarynaShavlak/dev-interview-hub/src/features/AuthByUsername/model/slices/loginSlice/README.md

 ## Conclusion
 The `loginSlice` manages login state and user authentication seamlessly within Redux, offering a structured approach to handle input changes, loading states, and error handling.
-By integrating with `loginByUsername` service asynchronously, this slice enhances application security and user experience by ensuring reliable login functionalities.
+By integrating with `loginByEmailThunk` service asynchronously, this slice enhances application security and user experience by ensuring reliable login functionalities.